 The sad history of Goree Island

-During your stay in Dakar, you can’t miss the visit of Goree Island, one of Senegal’s best-known attractions and UNESCO World Heritage site since 1978.
+During your stay in Dakar, you can’t miss the visit to Goree Island, one of Senegal’s best-known attractions and UNESCO World Heritage site since 1978.

-Situated only three kilometres from the coast, the Island was seized by the Portuguese, the Dutch, the French, and the British and it is well known for being active in the Atlantic slave trade from 1536 until 1848 when slavery was abolished in Senegal.
+Situated only three kilometres from the coast, the island was seized by the Portuguese, the Dutch, the French, and the British.
+It is well known for being active in the Atlantic slave trade from 1536 until 1848 when slavery was abolished in Senegal.

-Here, African men, women, and children were gathered on this small piece of land and locked up in cells, before being dispatched away to the ‘’New World’’.
+Here, African men, women, and children were gathered on this small piece of land and locked up in cells before being dispatched to the ‘’New World’’.

 Most of the buildings were used as warehouses or slaves’ houses, and today many of them have been turned into private residences and museums.